NicolasWebDev/javascript/exercises/raindrops/README.md

 # Raindrops

-Create a function that converts a number given as argument and converts it to a string as output, the contents of which depend on the number's factors.
+Create a function that converts a number given as argument and converts it to a string as its return value, the contents of which depend on the number's factors.

-- If the number has 3 as a factor, output 'Pling'.
+- If the number has 3 as a factor, return 'Pling'.
-- If the number has 5 as a factor, output 'Plang'.
+- If the number has 5 as a factor, return 'Plang'.
-- If the number has 7 as a factor, output 'Plong'.
+- If the number has 7 as a factor, return 'Plong'.
 - If the number does not have 3, 5, or 7 as a factor, just pass the number's digits straight through.